drostlab/metablastr/README.md

-# blastr
+# metablastr
 ### Perform Local BLAST Searches with R
 The Basic Local Alignment Search Tool (BLAST) finds regions of sequence similarity between a query and a subject sequence or sequence database.

-The `blastr` package aims to provide R interface functions for the standalone (command line tool) version of BLAST.
+The `metablastr` package aims to provide R interface functions for the standalone (command line tool) version of BLAST.
 This way users can perform local BLAST searches with R and import the results back to the R session.